pkscout/script.artistslideshow/README.txt

 -Override slideshow folder: (default none) path to a directory of images that should be used intead of artist artwork.
 With this set no artwork will ever be downloaded.
--Fade time after all images loaded: (default 2 seconds) when the addon starts downloading images, it shows the first one while it downloads all the others.
-When it refreshes the directory it fades out and back in.
-For the most seamless experience, set this to the same fade time as your skin uses.
--Refresh slideshow after every image download: (default false) if set to true, the slideshow will refresh after every image instead of after all the images are downloaded.
-This is really only useful for slow connections.
+-Refresh slideshow before all downloads complete: (default false) by default the add-on shows the first image downloaded and then doesn't show anymore until the all the downloads are done. if set to true, the slideshow will refresh after every x seconds instead of after all the images are downloaded.
--Minimum time between refresh: (default 0) if set to non-zero and you are refreshing after every image, the script will wait this long before doing a refresh
+-Minimum time between refresh: (default 20) if the above setting is enabled, this allows the user to change the period of time between refreshes of the image directory during downloads

 -----How to use this addon in your skin: